weilogiclabs/OpenArchiver/README.md

 # Open Archive

+> [!WARNING]
+> This project is currently in active development and has not yet reached a stable General Availability (GA) release.
+It is not recommended for use in production environments.
+We welcome contributions from the community to help us accelerate development and improve the platform.
+Please see our [Contributing](#contributing) section for more details.

 **A secure, sovereign, and affordable open-source platform for email archiving and eDiscovery.**

-Open Archive empowers individuals and organizations to take control of their digital communication history.
-It provides a robust, self-hosted solution for ingesting, storing, and searching emails from major platforms, ensuring you have a permanent, tamper-proof record of your most critical data, free from vendor lock-in.
+Open Archive enables individuals and organizations to take control of their digital communication history.
+It provides a robust, self-hosted solution for ingesting, storing, indexing, and searching emails from major platforms, ensuring a permanent, tamper-proof record of your most critical data, free from vendor lock-in.

 ## Vision

-To provide individuals and organizations with a secure, sovereign, and affordable platform to preserve and access their digital communication history, free from vendor lock-in.
+To provide individuals and organizations with a secure, sovereign, and affordable platform to preserve and access their digital communication history.

 ## Key Features